Website-coder02/Website-coder02/README.md

-- 👋 Hi, I’m @Website-coder02
+- 👋 Hi, I’m Jiya
-- 👀 I’m interested in website developer
+- 👀 I'm an IT professional from India, passionate about IoT and web design.
+My interests extend to AI, cybersecurity, and game development.
-- 🌱 I have basic knowledge of C ,C++, python, Html, CSS, PHP
+- 🌱 I'm always exploring new trends and ideas to shape the future of technology.

 <!---